 Developed and administered by the College Entrance Examination Board, the CLEP evaluates what a person has learned through non-traditional or independent study.
-Warner Pacific considers the ACE (American Council on Education) recommended guidelines to determine passing scores and number of credits for CLEP exams.
+Warner Pacific considers the ACE-recommended guidelines to determine passing scores and number of credits for CLEP exams.